-- Did you know you don’t pay National Insurance when you work past State Pension age, automatically boosting your pay packet?
+- You don’t pay National Insurance when you work past State Pension age, automatically boosting your pay packet

 - If you decide to keep working and put off claiming your state pension, you could get a larger weekly amount when you do take it.
-For those set to receive their state pension after 6 April 2016, for each year you defer, the amount you are entitled to will increase by 5.8%.
+Since April 2016, for each year you defer the amount you are entitled to will increase by 5.8%.

 - If you really want your state pension straight away, however, you can still claim it even while working.

 The first thing you need is a debt reduction plan.